danielkhain/SudokuSolver/README.md

 # SudokuSolver
-Clever Sudoku Puzzle Solver Backtracking Algorithm
+Clever Sudoku Puzzle Solver - Improved Backtracking Algorithm

 ### About The Project
 This project solves Sudoku puzzles.
 Unlike most Sudoku solving algorithms which use a naive Backtracking algorithm, this approach utilizes the same strategy that a human would.
 The solver first fills squares that can accept only one options.
 Then the solver uses Backracking, starting with the squares that can accept the fewest options.